 With the latest acquisition, Cisco hopes to scale up its security architecture for a range of products in its portfolio while marketing each product separately, Goeckeler was quoted as saying by the Wall Street Journal.

-The networking company highlights that CloudLock's specialisation in cloud access security broker (CASB) technology will help its B2B customers to monitor and control user behaviour across cloud platforms to protect security of data, especially the confidential kind, handled via cloud.
-The acquisition is expected to be complete by the first quarter of 2017.
+The networking company highlights that CloudLock's specialisation in cloud security broker technology (CASB) will help its B2B customers to monitor and control user behaviour across cloud platforms to protect security of data, especially the confidential kind, handled via cloud.
+The acquisition is expected to complete by the first quarter of 2017.

 According to Cisco, the acquisition could strengthen its security portfolio and enable its customers across 13 different sectors to secure their employees' cloud applications whether or not such applications are approved or sanctioned by their respective IT department.
 This applies to applications deployed in off-the-shelf cloud services such as Google, Workday, Drop box or custom made cloud applications built on Amazon AWS or Microsoft Azure.